Isomorphisms of quadratic quasigroups: Varieties of quadratic quasigroups

 \begin{proof} We use \pref{f3}(v).
 If $|\F|\equiv1\bmod4$ then $Q_{a,b}$ is commutative if and only if $a=1-a$ and $b=1-b$.
 If $|\F|\equiv3\bmod4$ then $Q_{a,b}$ is commutative if and only if $a=1-b$ and $b=1-a$.
 The result follows. \end{proof}

-\begin{lem} Let $Q = Q_{a,b}$ be a quadratic quasigroup upon $\F$.
-The quasigroup $Q$ is medial (or left distributive, or right distributive) if and only if $a=b$. \end{lem}
+\begin{lem} Let $Q = Q_{a,b}$ be a quadratic quasigroup over $\F$.
+The quasigroup $Q$ is entropic (or left distributive, or right distributive) if and only if $a=b$. \end{lem}

-\begin{proof} If $a=b$, then $Q$ is medial (this is a well known fact that may be verified directly).
-Idempotent medial quasigroups are left distributive since an idempotent medial quasigroups fulfils $x\cdot yz = xx \cdot yz = xy\cdot xz$.
+\begin{proof} If $a=b$, then $Q$ is entropic (this is a well known fact that may be verified directly).
+Idempotent entropic quasigroups are left distributive since an idempotent entropic quasigroups fulfils $x\cdot yz = xx \cdot yz = xy\cdot xz$.
 By \pref{f3}(v) it thus suffices to assume that $Q$ is left distributive, and show that then $a = b$.

 Since the number of squares in $\F$ exceeds $|\F|/2$, the squares cannot form a subquasigroup of $Q$.
 Hence, there exist squares $x,y\in \F$ such that $x*y$ is a nonsquare.
 By \eref{r1}, $0*(x*y) = b(x*y)$.
 If $a$ is a square, then $(0*x) * (0*y) =ax * ay=a(x*y)$, by \pref{f3}(iii).
 Thus in this case the left distributivity clearly implies $a = b$.
 If $a$ is a nonsquare, then $b$ is a nonsquare too.
 If $a\ne b$, then $0*(x*y)=b(x*y)\ne bx * by = (0*x)*(0*y)$ by \pref{f3}(vii). \end{proof}